This Article has multiple sections. Click the links in the index below to jump between sections.

 - Delete a panel

-The term Channel refers to the flow cytometer channel on which your data were collected.
+The term Channel refers to the cytometer channel on which your data were collected.
 FCS files contain channel information in two parts: detector name (referred to as Channel Name) and marker/reagent name.

-(Channels information in two parts: machine detector name and experiment-specific reagent or marker.
-The former is also termed "short channel name".
-The latter is also termed "long channel name")
+(Channel information in two parts: machine detector name and experiment-specific reagent or marker.
+The former is also termed short channel name.
+The latter is also termed long channel name)

 The detector name is associated with the machine and generally not changed from experiment to experiment.
 The marker name is entered by the operator of the machine on a per-use basis, and generally indicates what biological target is being studied on the channel in question.
 Other terms sometimes used for these two channel parts are short channel name and long channel name, respectively.

 The collection of channels and the markers being studied on them form a panel.
-In Cytobank, a panel is visualized in a table similar to the image above.
-In addition, 'panel' is a term that describes an organizational structure for files.
+In the Cytobank platform, a panel is visualized in a table similar to the image above.
+In addition, panel is a term that describes an organizational structure for files.
 Files reside in a panel, and all the files within a panel need to have the same collection of channels and reagent names.
 If this condition isn't met, a panel/channel conflict will result.
 If there is a panel/channel conflict, see this article on resolving panel/channel conflicts.

-From within any Cytobank Experiment, navigate to Sample Tags > Set Up Channels and Panels.
+From within any Cytobankexperiment, navigate to Sample Tags menu and select Assign panels.

 A panel is an organizational structure for FCS files (aka samples).
 All samples within a panel must have the same collection of channels and reagent names, otherwise, a panel/channel conflict will arise.